raieton/IPTV-Global/README.md

 ---------------
 This Below websites offers this kind of links for IPTV service:

+1. "El Ahmad" arabic channels, Web T.V.
+(Linl: http://www.elahmad.com/tv/Webtv/Arabian.htm)

-1. Forfreeiptv (I found the repository on github link: https://github.com/GhostAssassin2016/FREE-IPTV, link for website: https://www.forfreeiptv.com/)
+2. Forfreeiptv (I found the repository on github link: https://github.com/GhostAssassin2016/FREE-IPTV, link for website: https://www.forfreeiptv.com/)

-2. Canales de TV en línea - Spanish channels (I found the repository on github link: https://github.com/toni-em/IPTV-Spain)
+3. Canales de TV en línea - Spanish channels (I found the repository on github link: https://github.com/toni-em/IPTV-Spain)

-3.
+4.

 *.
 Pastebin (Pastebin is a popular website for storing and sharing text. kind of similar to Github) By typing on search any keyword like "IPTV" and sort by date to get the latest upload files.